 Wyoming law does not impose any damage caps.
 Montana limits non-economic damages to $250,000, although in certain circumstances we have been able to circumvent the application of that cap.
 Other damages such as lost earnings and medical expenses are not subject to the non-economic damage cap.
 Our firm helps patients and their families pursue maximum compensation in order to assist with their financial burdens and help them move forward with their lives.

-Will my Billings medical malpractice attorney be able to recover damages from multiple defendants?
+Will my medical malpractice lawyer be able to recover damages from multiple defendants?

 In a medical malpractice claim, the plaintiff may be able to file an action against multiple parties.
 For example, an injured patient might file a claim against the doctor as well as the hospital where the act of negligence occurred.
 Medical malpractice claims are not limited to medical doctors.
 Chiropractors, nursing home administrators, dentists and lab techs are among the potential defendants who can be sued in a medical malpractice action.
 It is important to consult with a Montana or Wyoming medical malpractice attorney to explore your options if you or a loved one was harmed by someone in the medical field.

-Contact an Experienced Medical Malpractice Attorney for a Free Consultation
+Contact an Experienced Montana or Wyoming Medical Malpractice Attorney for a Free Consultation

 Ragain & Clark’s team of attorneys have over four decades of experience representing individuals who have suffered a devastating outcome due to medical negligence.
 While no one can turn back time, our compassionate lawyers will fight for justice and help bring financial security.

-Call 406-651-8888 or send us a message online to set up a free and confidential consultation with an experienced Wyoming or Billings medical malpractice attorney at Ragain & Clark, PC.
-We look forward to assisting you at our Billings or Worland office locations.
+Call 406-651-8888 or send us a message online to set up a free and confidential consultation with an experienced Wyoming or Montana medical malpractice lawyer at Ragain & Clark, PC.
+We look forward to assisting you at our Billings, Worland or Cody office locations.